kai-st/comm2216-docs-project/docs/create.md

       ![Select Send](./assets/selectSend.png "Select Send")

+!!!success
       Congratulations!
 You've created a draw.io file and shared it using Google Drive.
-Next, we cover how to [build UML classes.](blocks.md)
+Next, you can [build UML classes.](blocks.md)